adonisjs/env/README.md

 - The `currentEnvContents` contents are read from the `.env.[NODE_ENV]` file.
 - If the current `NODE_ENV = 'development'`, then the contents of this variable will be from the `.env.development` file and so on.
-- The contents of this file should precede the `.env` file.
+- The contents of this file should take precendence over the `.env` file.

 ## EnvParser
 The `EnvParser` class is responsible for parsing the contents of the `.env` file(s) and converting them into an object.